 - From the "Welcome" page, use the Browse key to navigate to the "Project List" page (one tab to the right). - Select < Create New Project >.
 The "Task List" automatically displays. - Select < Create New Task >.
-A pop-out window will prompt selections for task settings. - Use the Up/Down arrow keys to navigate to each option within the screen and Left/Right arrow keys to select the spread and protocol. - Spread: Select 2x24 (48 electrode system) or 2x32 (64 electrode system). - Protocol: Choose electrode array. - Next, input "Minimum Electrode Spacing X [m]" by highlighting the option and pressing the OK key.
+A pop-out window will prompt selections for task settings. - Use the Up/Down arrow keys to navigate to each option within the screen and Left/Right arrow keys to select the spread and protocol. - Spread: Select 2x21 or 4x21depending upon the number of cables in use for this survey. - Protocol: Choose electrode array. - Next, input Minimum Electrode Spacing X [m] by highlighting the option and pressing the OK key.
 The virtual keyboard will open.
 Enter the correct electrode spacing and press the OK key to exit.
 (It does not matter what values are in the Y and Z electrode spacing for 2D measurements). - Select < OK > to exit pop-out window and automatically move to settings.